mlswg/mls-architecture/draft-ietf-mls-architecture.md

 are delivered, contents of protected messages, and identity/authentication infrastructures.
-The MLS protocol has been designed to provide the same security guarantees to all users, for all group sizes, even when it reduces to only two users.
+The MLS protocol has been designed to provide the same security guarantees to all users, for all group sizes, even for a group of only two clients.

 # General Setting